MTrop/DoomTools/PHILOSOPHY.md

 To do Doom-related things at the command-line, mostly data-related, not game-related.

+### [DECOHack] Why can't I use "GOTO Label+Offset" like DECORATE?

+While it may be possible to one day add support for this sort of thing, a few goals around DECOHack's design would be compromised if implemented, despite it being based on DECORATE.

+First, since DECOHack is able to change/overwrite existing states and also remap how states link to the next, any use of offsetting would be misleading - is the offset amount in *redefined* states, or an offset from an existing label's current index?
+Also, while DECORATE supported this sort of thing, it eventually became (G)ZDoom's entire actor definition language, and so the concept of "existing states" is not a thing in (G)ZDoom, which needs to be accounted for in DECOHack.
+The "goto" keyword, in DECOHack's case, is far more flexible in this regard when compared to DECORATE, since you can point to any available state defined by Doom.

+Of course, needing to handle existing states isn't an issue for EXTENDED or MBF21 patches, given the hundreds of new available states to fill, but it is very much an issue for Vanilla/Boom modding, which DECOHack still needs to support, and why it exists in the first place.

+Second, I (MTrop) **never** liked the offset mechanic, especially when *state labels* offer a far more readable alternative rather than searching for that label and then *counting each state (and multiple frames)* to find exactly where it jumps to.
+Besides, ever since custom labels were added to DECORATE (a long, long, time ago), offsets became entirely obsolete, from a design standpoint.

+There's nothing wrong in forcing users to write more readable code!

 ### [WadScript] Why is there no WADREPLACE() built-in for replacing WAD entries?

 "Replacing" an entry is essentially removing and adding at the same index, but you can